-Tax Aspects Under the Code
+U.S. Tax Aspects Under the Code

-The following is a summary of the principal federal income tax consequences of certain transactions under the 2018 Plan.
-It does not describe all federal tax consequences under the 2018 Plan, nor does it describe state or local tax consequences.
+The following is a summary of the principal U.S. federal income tax consequences of certain transactions under the 2018 Plan.
+It does not describe all U.S. federal tax consequences under the 2018 Plan, nor does it describe state, local or foreign tax consequences.